Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Analysis

 \subsubsection{$\HI$ line profiles without instrumental noise}

-To construct the $\HI$ line profile of an \eagle galaxy we first select the gas particles that a) \textsc{ subfind} deems gravitationally bound to it, and b) lie within 70 kpc of its centre of potential.
+To construct the $\HI$ line profile of an \eagle galaxy we first select the gas particles that a) \textsc{ subfind} deems gravitationally bound to it,\footnote{Note that including {\em all} gas particles within a 70 kpc aperture (rather than only those bound to the galaxy) typically alters their asymmetries by $\lesssim 20$ per cent.
+Importantly, the impact of substructure on asymmetry is random in nature and is independent of the asymmetries inferred using only the gravitationally-bound mass.} and b) lie within 70 kpc of its centre of potential.
 We then project their velocity vectors along the LOS to obtain their LOS velocity distribution (the orientation of the LOS will be described in Section~\ref{losasym}).
 To account for thermal broadening, we assume that each particle has an intrinsic (three-dimensional) velocity dispersion equal to $\sigma_\mathrm{T}=\sqrt{k_\mathrm{B}\,T/m_\mathrm{p}}$ ($m_\mathrm{p}$ is the proton mass).
 We use this to divide each particle's $\HI$ mass into discrete LOS velocity bins, allowing individual particles to overlap multiple velocity bins if necessary.

 The resulting $\HI$ line profiles correspond to the distribution of the galaxy's $\HI$ mass in bins of LOS velocity, i.e. $\delta M_{\HIs}(v)$; their shapes are therefore sensitive to viewing angle.
 As we discuss below, a thin, rotationally supported $\HI$ disk viewed edge-on will exhibit a broad double-horned profile.
 When viewed face on it instead exhibits a much narrower Gaussian-like profile.
 We elaborate on projection effects and how they impact line profile asymmetries in more detail in Section~\ref{losasym}.